-Each year your modules build upon your knowledge.
+All modules are compulsory and each year your modules build upon your knowledge:

 - English in the World

 - Language & Mind

 - Variation in Modern English

 - Teaching English as a Second Language (TESOL)